 Hand Trowel

-Whether you’re garding in containers, raised beds, or directly in your yard, a hand trowel is a must have tool.
+Whether you’re gardening in containers, raised beds, or directly in your yard, a hand trowel is a must have tool.
 Use it to dig, turn up the earth, or pull up stubborn leaves.
 A hand trowel is actually the first garden tool I bought when we started container gardening on the patio of our apartment, so it is a tool I often recommend for urban gardeners.

 Hand trowels are perfect for transferring dirt into pots or planting seedlings and bulbs.
 Because they’re easy to set down and lose track of while you’re working in the garden, look for hand tools with bright handles that are easy to spot in the dirt or greenery.